warestack/platform/backend/node-js-express/node-js-express-postgresql/README.md

 - Configure environment variables as described in the [local development](#local-development) section.
 - Ensure you have a MongoDB instance running or use your connection string in the `.env` for an external database.
 - Use your preferred dependency manager to install dependencies (npm, yarn, pnpm, etc).
-- Our recommended one is yarn so the related command is `yarn install`.- Use `yarn start` to start the server.
+- Our recommended one is yarn so the related command is `yarn install`.
+- Use `yarn start` to start the server.
 - Your API is now connected to a MongoDB instance, and you can begin creating models, routes, etc.

 ## Required environment variables